lestersantos/terraform-beginner-bootcamp-2023/journal/week1.md

 ### auto.tfvars

-Terraform also automatically loads a number of variable definitions files if they are present.
+Terraform also automatically loads a number of variable definition files if they are present.

 Any files with names ending in `.auto.tfvars` or `.auto.tfvars.json`, so it is possible to name your file whatever you wish and have Terraform load it